estern1011/trace-4-coop/README.md

 # Review Your Co-op

+## Inspiration
+- It's very hard to get information about co-op interview processes and what it is like to co-op in a certian role at a specific company.
+    - Glassdoor is a thing, but there are barriers, and at large companies it can be hard to see specifics regarding certain roles and locations.

+## Features
+- Add companies that aren't in the list
+    - The backend will hit clearbit's API in order to get the domain address and logo for the company.
+- Add positions for companies
+- Add reviews for positions at companies
+    - The forms have auto-completion for looking up specific companies and roles
+- All stored in MongoDB

 ## How to run
 - In /backend
     - Set up a python3 virtual environment: python3 -m venv venv